hiteshdua1/AngularReusableComponents/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+#Learning Angular
+Checklist to create a custom form control (in Angular), we should make sure that:

+- It properly propagates changes to the DOM/View
+- It properly propagates changes to the Model
+- It comes with custom validation if needed
+- It adds validity state to the DOM so it can be styled
+- It’s accessible
+- It works with template-driven forms
+- It works with model-driven forms
+- It needs to be responsive